trenskow/Slaminate/README.md

 #### Oh - and this...

-The `position` offset lets you apply a position in time of the animation – and when you can `begin()` the animation will take off from that position.
+The `position` offset lets you apply a position in time of the animation – and when you can `go()` the animation will take off from that position.
+The `manual()` method tells the animation that it should not start automatically. `go()` also accepts a `speed` parameter, so you can adjust the animation to the speed.
+Providing a negative speed with reverse the animation.

-Sp you could create something like an navigation controller pan gesture dismiss like this.
+So you could create something like a navigation controller pan gesture dismiss like this.

 	class MyNavigationController {
 		var panGesture: UIScreenEdgePanGestureRecognizer